staedtlernorica/Youtube-Video-Statistics-Scraper/README.md

 - [ ] User pandas and convert youtube JSON objects to more readable df (for readability purposes) *https://stackoverflow.com/q/41168558/6030118
-- [ ] Use get() function to get video stats (avoid premium vids/contents throwing keyError) [ ] present option to remove all incomplete entries (eg from premium vids) [ ] goes well with passing scrape object to a final print/clean up module; leave scraping_playlist only with scraping playlist
+- [ x] Use get() function to get video stats (avoid premium vids/contents throwing keyError)
+- [ ] present option to remove all incomplete entries (eg from premium vids)
+- [ ] goes well with passing scrape object to a final print/clean up module; leave scraping_playlist only with scraping playlist
-- [ ] Try to use urllib instead of requests in scrape_channel, so one less package installation
+- [ x] Try to use urllib instead of requests in scrape_channel, so one less package installation